sarahmasu/Capstone-project-19/README.md

 ## 1. Introduction <a name="introduction"></a>

 The focus of this project was to add functionality to a task manager program.
-The code originally had the menu and I was tasked to make the menu options functional.
+The code originally had the menu, and I was tasked to make the menu options functional.

 ## 2. Project Description <a name="project-description"></a>
-When you run the code, you will be prompted to enter a username and password.
+You will be prompted to enter a username and password when you run the code.
 Once the correct username and password are given, a menu will appear:

 ![Screenshot of Login window](/Images/Login.PNG)